 I wondered why fiber supplements recommend taking the soluble fiber, anywhere from 15 minutes to an hour before a meal.
 Does it take that long to dissolve and be able to engulf the rest of the food?
 Why that long?
 From Billy Mitchell on Quora: “It increases the likelyhood that you’ll eat less by triggering an endocrine response from your intestinal tract promoting satiety, which takes time to happen.
 You wouldn’t get the response in time had you taken it right before a meal.”

 Based on the idea of slowing down stomach emptying, and reducing the insulin response on high glycemic foods by slowing their absorption, I am guessing the best time to take the fiber supplements is right around 5 to 15 minutes before a meal.
 If it is longer than that, won't the fiber be increasingly in the intestine rather than the stomach?
 Don't you want the food and the fiber to be initially mixed before entering the small intestine?
 I don't know, but I'm guessing that would be beneficial.
 To help with the endocrine response and feeling full, I try to slow down my eating and enjoy each bit of my food.
 I figure the satiety will happen at the correct time with a slower pace.

-I don't know if one type of supplemental fiber is better for the gut flora than another.
-Update:
+Is one type of supplemental fiber better for the gut flora than another?

 1 In one dynamic, pectin, glucomannan, and inulin performed equally well (on mice).